lainio/err2/README.md

 ## Error checks

 The `err2` provides convenient helpers to check the errors.
-Since the Go 1.18 we use generics to solve fast and convenient error checking.
+Since the Go 1.18 we use generics to have fast and convenient error checking.

 For example, instead of